thevaishndra/book-store/README.md

 This project is open-source and available under the MIT License.

-### HAVE A GOOD DAY ! ⋆ ִֶָ ๋𓂃🎐 ⋆
+### HAVE A GOOD DAY !
-consider giving repo a ⭐
+consider giving this repo a ⭐
+ ⋆ ִֶָ ๋𓂃🎐 ⋆